martinatactblue/PCI_DSS_v3.2.1_Audit/README.md

-**Note:** Providing a top-level requirement along with the secondary or tertiary requirement of the same group (i.e. supplying 8 and 8.1, or 8 and 8.1.3) will result in evidence collection for all secondary and tertiary requirements being gathered under requirwement 8, for example.
+**Note:** Providing a top-level requirement along with the secondary or tertiary requirement of the same group (i.e. supplying 8 and 8.1, or 8 and 8.1.3) will result in evidence collection for all secondary and tertiary requirements being gathered under requirement 8, for example.
 Likewise, requesting requirements 8.1 and 8.1.3 will result in data collection for all the tertiary requirements under requirement 8.1.
 Conversely, requesting requirements 2.2.5 and 8.2.1 will result in data collection for only those two requirements.

-** If no requirements are specified, the tool will gather evidence for all the top-level, secondary, and tertiary requirements that the tool covers.**
+**If no requirements are specified, the tool will gather evidence for all the top-level, secondary, and tertiary requirements that the tool covers.**

 # Variables